AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-configuration-browser.md

 >
 >For further details see also [Configuration Browser:](/help/sites-administering/configurations.md#using-configuration-browser).

->[!CAUTION]
->
->Sub-configurations (a configuration nested within a configuration) are supported for use with Content Fragments, but cannot be used for GraphQL queries.

 1. Navigate to **Tools**, **General**, then open the **Configuration Browser**.

 1. Use **Create** to open the dialog, where you: